 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

-Q. I always hear people saying that they are waiting for God to send them a spouse.
+Question: I always hear people saying that they are waiting for God to send them a spouse.
 How much control do we have at choosing our mates?
-Do we choose our mate and then take the relationship to God?
+Do we choose them first and then take the relationship to God?
 If we are free moral beings, why do so many people feel they need to wait on God before they find a mate?

 Take time to chat and listen to the girls.
 Ask questions that will get them talking about themselves, their hopes, their dreams.
 And don't volunteer to talk about yourself until they ask.
 You have to make them the most important person in the conversation.

 When you pray to God tell him about the the young ladies you got to know then humbly ask for his aid in order to decide which of them (if any) might be a possible mate.

 Whatever you do, don't sit on your front porch waiting for God to send you a mate.
 You'll wait a long time, and about the only thing he'll send is rain and snow.

 An important principle in dating can be found in 1Samuel 16:7 where God admonishes the prophet Samuel NOT to judge someone by their outward appearance or looks but rather by their character.
 The most gorgeous girl at the gathering won't likely make as good a mate as the plain Jane who seldom gets asked for a date.